Your Record Was Expunged But It Is Still on Google | The Discoverability Company

 Why do my records still show up on Google after expungement?

-Expungement clears the official court record but does not affect third party websites, news articles, or mugshot sites that already published the information.
-You need to contact each site for removal.
+Expungement clears the official court record.
+It does not affect third-party websites, news articles, or mugshot sites that already published the information.
+You must contact each site for removal.

 What steps should I take immediately after getting an expungement?

-Get your certified expungement order, then send removal requests to every site that published your record.
+Get your certified expungement order.
+Send removal requests to every site that published your record.
 Contact Google to deindex URLs that have been removed.
-Start building positive content simultaneously.
+Start building positive content at the same time.

 How long does it take to clean up search results after expungement?

-With aggressive effort, 3 to 6 months to clear most results from page one.
-The key is moving fast after the expungement order is granted.
+It often takes 3 to 6 months to clear most results from the first page of search.
+The key is moving fast after the court grants the expungement order.

 How long does it take for Google to stop showing an expunged record after the source page is removed?

-Once the source page is taken down, Google typically de-indexes it within 3 to 14 days if you submit a URL removal request through Google Search Console.
+Once the source page is taken down, Google typically de-indexes it within a few days if you submit a URL removal request through Google Search Console.
 Without that request, cached versions can linger for weeks or longer.
-Always file the Google removal request the same day the court database site confirms your record has been removed.
+File the Google removal request the same day the court database site confirms your record is gone.

 Do I need a lawyer to submit removal requests to court database sites?

 No. Most court database sites, including CourtListener and Justia, accept removal requests directly from the person named in the record.
-You'll need a copy of your expungement order and, in some cases, a government-issued ID.
-A lawyer can help if a site refuses to comply, but the initial request is something you can handle yourself.
+You need a copy of your expungement order and sometimes a government-issued ID.
+A lawyer can help if a site refuses to comply.
+The initial request is something you can handle yourself.

 My expungement was granted in 2021 but the record is still online.
 Is it too late to remove it?

-There's no deadline.
-Sites like BeenVerified and Trellis don't automatically purge old records on any schedule, so a record from 2021 is just as removable today as it was the week your expungement was granted.
-Start with a fresh Google search of your full name, build a current list of every URL still showing the record, and work through removal requests one by one.
+There is no deadline.
+Sites like BeenVerified and Trellis do not automatically purge old records on a schedule.
+A record from years ago is just as removable today as it was the week your expungement was granted.
+Start with a fresh Google search of your full name.
+Build a current list of every URL still showing the record.
+Work through removal requests one by one.

 Can background check companies legally keep showing a record after it's been expunged?

 It depends on the state and the type of background check.
-The Fair Credit Reporting Act limits how consumer reporting agencies can use expunged records for employment and housing decisions, and many states add stricter rules on top of that.
-Even so, enforcement is uneven.
-Submitting opt-out requests directly to each background check site, citing your expungement order, is the most reliable path to getting the record removed from their databases.
+The Fair Credit Reporting Act limits how consumer reporting agencies can use expunged records for employment and housing decisions.
+Many states add stricter rules.
+Enforcement is uneven.
+Submitting opt-out requests directly to each background check site with your expungement order is the most reliable path to getting the record removed.

 How long does it take for Google to stop showing my expunged record after I've submitted removal requests to the source sites?

-Once a source site confirms removal, you can submit a URL removal request through Google Search Console's Removals tool.
-Google typically processes those requests within 1 to 3 days for already-removed URLs.
+Once a source site confirms removal, you can submit a URL removal request through the Google Search Console Removals tool.
+Google typically processes those requests within a few days for removed URLs.
 The cached version of the page usually disappears within the same window.
-If the source site removes the page but Google's index hasn't refreshed yet, you can also request a cache removal separately.
-Full clearance from all Google surfaces, including image search and Google's People Cards, can take up to 2 weeks in cases involving multiple URLs across several domains.
+If the source site removes the page but the Google index has not refreshed yet, you can request a cache removal separately.
+Full clearance from all Google surfaces can take a few weeks in cases involving multiple URLs across several domains.

 How long does it take for Google to stop showing my expunged record after I've submitted removal requests everywhere?

 The timeline has two phases.
-First, the source sites need to remove or update the pages, which typically takes 5 to 30 business days depending on the platform.
-Once those pages return a 404 or are taken down, Google's crawlers need to re-index the absence.
-Submitting a direct URL removal request through Google Search Console can compress that second phase to 3 to 7 days in most cases.
-If Google previously cached a version of the page, that cached snapshot will also need to clear, which happens automatically once the source is confirmed gone.
-Plan for a total window of 4 to 8 weeks from first submission to clean search results, though many people see results improve well before that.
+First, the source sites need to remove or update the pages.
+This typically takes a few weeks depending on the platform.
+Once those pages return a 404 or are taken down, Google crawlers need to re-index the absence.
+Submitting a direct URL removal request through Google Search Console can compress that second phase to a few days in most cases.
+If Google previously cached a version of the page, that cached snapshot will also need to clear.
+This happens automatically once the source is confirmed gone.
+Plan for a total window of one to two months from first submission to clean search results.
+Many people see results improve well before that.

 Ready to take control of your online presence?